How To Get In A Proper Offensive Lineman Stance

 Others have the coaching cue low man wins ingrained in their head, and as a result, they get so low that they have to raise post-snap or lose the ability to move effectively coming out of their stance.

-This is one of the more difficult areas of the stance to coach because there is no one answer across the board.
-Every athlete’s body is built differently, and in turn, the depth of every stance will be slightly different.
+This is one of the more difficult areas of the stance to coach because there is no single answer.
+Every athlete’s body is built differently, and, in turn, the depth of every stance will vary slightly.

-Start to push your hips back and sink your butt with hands naturally moving down your quad and eventually passing over your knees.
+Start to push your hips back and sink your butt with your hands, naturally moving down your quads and eventually passing over your knees.

-Once the angle of your wrist folding over your knee and the knee bend angle naturally match each other, you are at the proper depth.
-If a space between the wrist and knee develops, you are too low.
+Once the angle of your wrist folding over your knee and the knee bend angle naturally match, you are at the proper depth.
+If a space develops between the wrist and knee, you are too low.

 Hip Alignment

-Hip alignment is crucial to gaining ground towards your landmark out of your stance, regardless of the play.
+Hip alignment is crucial to gaining ground toward your landmark from your stance, regardless of the play.

 If your hips are in proper alignment, you have to change the amount of force through your drive leg and adjust the angle of your course with your catch leg to get to where you need to be, rather than changing your stance depending on the play.